cosmo-ethz/CosmoHammer/doc/source/user/install.rst

 ------------------------------------------------------------------------

 To estimate cosmological parameters you will need likelihood and core modules for CosmoHammer.
-See the cosmoHammerPlugins project at ... for the modules publicly available at the moment.
+See the cosmoHammerPlugins project `GitHub <https://github.com/cosmo-ethz/CosmoHammerPlugins>`_ for the modules publicly available at the moment.